Modiplex-Technologies/bfd-api-redux/README.md

-## NOTICE
+## NOTICE & INFO

-bfd-api-redux is a community made API wrapper for the BotsForDiscord API and is not official.
-If you find any issues with this module, please DO NOT report them to the developer team of BFD but to me directly `Kub_Luk#0926`
+`bfd-api-redux` is an official bot-page API wrapper for [Discords.com](https://discords.com) (formerly botsfordiscord.com).
+Please direct all inqueries and support requests to [our support server.](https://discord.gg/dsl)

 ## Usage